CasperLabs/CasperLabs/README.md

 We strive to scale opportunity for everyone - forever.
 Read more about our mission at: https://casperlabs.io/company

+# DEPRECATED.
+THE SCALA NODE IS DEPRECATED - DO NOT USE.

 ## Current Development Status
 The status on development is reported during the Community calls and is found [here](https://github.com/CasperLabs/Governance/wiki/Current-Status)